TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Set Agent Log Level to Default.md

 #### Description

-This command will set the JumpCloud Agent Log Level to Debug level.
-The Agent Log Level can also be set to Trace by changing the $loglevel variable from "DEBUG" to "TRACE".
-After the command is run, a shcheduled task triggers a second script that sets the Log Level, restarts the JumpCloud Agent and removes the itself.
+This command will set the JumpCloud Agent Log Level to Default.
+After the command is run, a scheduled task triggers a second script that sets restarts the JumpCloud Agent and removes the itself.

 #### *Import This Command*